Simple Breakfast and Lunch Recipes for Insulin Resistance

 Day 6 :

-• Lunch : Lentil tacos featuring cooked lentils , sautéed onions & garlic in soft tortillas .
-Topped off some salsa & guacamole
+• Lunch: Lentil tacos featuring cooked lentils, sautéed onions & garlic in soft tortillas.
+I topped off some salsa & guacamole

-• Snack : Air popped popcorn sprinkled lightly in sea salt
+• Snack: Air popped popcorn sprinkled lightly with sea salt

 Day 7 :

-• Breakfast : Zucchini omelette featuring zucchini – grated egg whites – feta cheese
+• Breakfast : Zucchini omelet featuring zucchini – grated egg whites – feta cheese

-• Dinner : Grilled salmon steak served along a roasted vegetable medley (sweet potatoes – asparagus )
+• Dinner: Grilled salmon steak served along with a roasted vegetable medley (sweet potatoes – asparagus )

 Insulin Resistance and Weight Loss

-Adopting a diet rich in vegetables, fruits, lean proteins, healthy fats and whole grains is important when looking to manage insulin levels while losing weight.
+Adopting a diet rich in vegetables, fruits, lean proteins, healthy fats, and whole grains is essential to manage insulin levels while losing weight.

-Avoiding processed foods, sugary drinks and added sugars will also be beneficial for both improving insulin sensitivity and aiding with weight loss goals.
+Avoiding processed foods, sugary drinks, and added sugars will also improve insulin sensitivity and aid in weight loss goals.

 Incorporating physical activity into your routine is also key for improving insulin levels as well as helping to burn calories for those looking to lose weight.

-Exercising at least 150 minutes per week is recommended for optimal health benefits; this could include activities such as walking, running, cycling or swimming.
+For optimal health benefits, it is recommended that people exercise for at least 150 minutes per week.
+This could include activities such as walking, running, cycling, or swimming.

 It is best to combine both aerobic exercise with muscle strengthening activities in order to get the most benefit from exercise.